appsody/website/content/docs/using-appsody/building-and-deploying.md

 > This deployment option is under development

-Most likely, the deployment of apps created with the appsody CLI is going to occur through the invocation of a CI/CD build pipeline.
+Most likely, the deployment of apps created with the Appsody CLI is going to occur through the invocation of a CI/CD build pipeline.

-As a developer, you develop your app using the appsody CLI, and when you are ready to deploy, you push your code to a repo or create a pull request on GitHub.
+As a developer, you develop your app using the Appsody CLI, and when you are ready to deploy, you push your code to a repo or create a pull request on GitHub.

 This [example](https://github.com/appsody/tekton-example) shows you how to use Tekton pipelines to deploy your app to a Kubernetes cluster.
 More details on running the Tekton pipeline example for Appsody can be found in the repo [readme file] (https://github.com/appsody/tekton-example/blob/master/README.md).
-The example makes use of a customized Buildah image with the Appsody CLI installed which can be found [here](https://github.com/appsody/appsody-buildah).
+The example uses a [customized Buildah image with the Appsody CLI installed](https://github.com/appsody/appsody-buildah).
+For more information on using Appsody with Buildah, see the [FAQ](/docs/faq#9-can-i-use-appsody-without-docker)